bbros-dev/netsim-tools/docs/platforms.md

 | Cumulus Linux          | ✅ | ❌ | ✅ |  ❌ |
 | FRR 7.5.0              | ✅ | ✅ | ✅ | ❌ |
 | Juniper vSRX 3.0       | ✅ | ✅ | ✅ | ❌ |

-### Vagrant with VirtualBox

-* Most networking vendors don't ship Vagrant boxes, and I had no interest in building VirtualBox boxes from scratch after setting up a *libvirt*-based lab on an Intel NUC.
-The only boxes I could get with zero hassle were Cisco Nexus 9300v and Arista vEOS, and they both work fine.
-If you want to add other devices, you'll have to modify *topology-defaults.yml* file.
-* The latest version of Arista vEOS available as Vagrant box for VirtualBox is 4.21.14M.
-* Vagrantfile created by **create-topology** sets up port forwarding for SSH (22), HTTP (80) and NETCONF (830), but the corresponding Ansible inventory contains only **ansible_port** (SSH).
-You could edit the final inventory by hand, add extra file to `host_vars`, or fix my code.
-Should you decide to do the latter, please contact me in advance to discuss the necessary data structures.

-### Containerlab

-* The only devices currently supported are Arista cEOS and FRR
-* Feel free to extend the templates and defaults to support other network devices